Some Rigidity Theorem for Anosov Geodesic Flows: Proof of Theorem

-For $E^{s}(\theta)$ is analogue. \end{proof} To conclude this section, we prove the following Lemma: \begin{lemma}[Rigidity] In the same conditions of Theorem \ref{curvature}, \\ $\lambda=e^{-c}$ if and only if the sectional curvature of the manifold $M$ is constant equal to $-c^2$. \end{lemma} \begin{proof} Note that if $K=-c^{2}$, then the classical proof that the geodesic flow is Anosov implies that $\lambda=e^{-c}$.
+To conclude this section, we prove the following Lemma, which provides the final step in proving the item \text{(b)} of the Theorem \ref{curvature}. \begin{lemma}[Rigidity] In the same conditions as \emph{Theorem \ref{curvature}}, $\lambda=e^{-c}$ if and only if the sectional curvature of the manifold $M$ is constant, equal to $-c^2$. \end{lemma} \begin{proof} Note that if $K=-c^{2}$, then the classical proof that the geodesic flow is Anosov implies that $\lambda=e^{-c}$.
 So our task is to prove the other side.
-In fact: From Lemma \ref{Mane for Anosov} and Corollary \ref{C. R. H. D.}, we have that
+In fact: from Lemma \ref{Mane for Anosov} and Corollary \ref{C. R. H. D.}, we have that

 for all $\theta\in SM$.